healeycodes/untrusted-python/README.md

 With that in mind, I welcome any bug reports, sandbox escapes, etc. – please raise an issue or email/DM me.

+You can try and break out of it here: https://untrusted-python.vercel.app

 ### Development

 #### Fly.io backend